DinoChiesa/Apigee-Example-Custom-Attributes/README.md

   > As an alternative to allowing a developer to provision his or her own
   > credentials via the Developer portal, an administrator can provision credentials
   > via the Administrative UI or API.
+The administrator would need to then
+  > distribute these credentials to the developer in some way.

 When the API request reaches Apigee, the API proxy that handles it must invoke a policy to verify the credentials - either